dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

      how-do-I-do-X where the goal is to implement everything yourself and delete our implementations.

-  - `mmu.h`: this has the data structures we will use today.
+  - `pinned-vm.h` and `mmu.h`: this has the data structures we will use today.
 I've tried to comment and give some page numbers, but buyer beware.

   - `arm-coprocessor-asm.h`: has a fair number of instructions used to